 The Minnesota Legal Compliance Audit Guide for Local Government covers three categories of compliance to be tested in audits of relief associations: deposits and investments, conflicts of interest, and relief associations.
 Our study included all of the listed categories.

-The results of our tests indicate that, for the items tested, the Association complied with the material terms and conditions of applicable legal provisions, except as described in the Schedule of Findings and Recommendations as items 03-1 and 08-1.
+The results of our tests indicate that, for the items tested, the Association complied with the material terms and conditions of applicable legal provisions.